Lee-W/discord_reaction_to_role_bot/docs/README.md

 # Discord reaction to role bot

-Discord bot for editing members' roles based on their reactions to a given message
+Discord bot that can edit members' roles based on their reactions to a message

+The bot is designed to exit once all operations are completed, allowing us to run it like a terminal command rather than keeping a bot server running.

 ## Getting Started